InkoHX/share-chat-discordjs/README.md

 ## How to use

-Set a global channel with a command and send a message.
+Specify the channel you want to share the message with and send the message.

 ## Commands

-- `!setGlobalChannel <channelMentions>`
+- `!setShareChannel <channelMentions>`
-- `!deleteGlobalChannel <channelMentions>`
+- `!deleteShareChannel <channelMentions>`

 ## LICENCE